dalexsuam/Third_Semester_Notes/Obsidian/SensorSystems/Laboratory 5.md

 - Here you can also see all the possible **triggers** for the ADC.
     It can be triggered by different timers or by the two **EXTI** (external interrupt) lines.
 ![[Pasted image 20251122111130.png|300]]
-- At the bottom, you have the **ADC input channels**, which are the analog inputs it can sample.
+- At the bottom, you have the **ADC input channels**, which are the analogue inputs it can sample.

 ![[Pasted image 20251122111208.png|400]]
 In the IOC (the configuration interface), under the _Analog → ADC_ tab, you see all the settings we choose: